 Article 3 Medical Grounds — AM (Zimbabwe) Threshold

-Article 3 medical grounds FLR(HRO) claims face a very high threshold post-AM (Zimbabwe) v Secretary of State for the Home Department [2020] UKSC 17.
-The Supreme Court clarified that Article 3 medical claims succeed where removal would expose the applicant to a real risk of being subjected to a serious, rapid, and irreversible decline in health resulting in intense suffering or a significant reduction in life expectancy — and there is no available appropriate medical treatment in the country of return.
-Even where medical conditions are serious, applications often fail because treatment is available abroad (even at lower quality / higher cost).
-Successful Article 3 medical claims require detailed expert medical reports, comprehensive country condition evidence, and independent expert opinion on the consequences of removal.
+Article 3 medical grounds FLR(HRO) claims face a very high threshold post-AM (Zimbabwe) v SSHD [2020] UKSC 17.
+Claims succeed where removal would expose the applicant to a real risk of serious, rapid, and irreversible decline in health resulting in intense suffering or significantly reduced life expectancy — and no appropriate treatment is available in the country of return.
+Even serious conditions often fail where treatment exists abroad (even at lower quality or higher cost).
+Successful claims require detailed expert medical reports, country condition evidence, and independent expert opinion on the consequences of removal.

 AM (Zimbabwe) Article 3 Medical Threshold Test